 One of the questions your prospect may ask about Hardware as a Service (HaaS) is how it’s different from leasing.
 Be forewarned: It’s a loaded question.
 IT hardware leasing has developed somewhat of a bad reputation.
-Businesses that needed technology — and were looking for ways around large, upfront capital expenses — signed lease agreements to discover, in some cases, high interest rates, hidden fees, and inflexible agreements that included high penalties for ending a contract before it expired.
+Businesses that needed technology – and were looking for ways around large, upfront capital expenses – signed lease agreements to discover, in some cases, high-interest rates, hidden fees, and inflexible deals that included high penalties for ending a contract before it expired.
 Entering into an iron-clad lease agreement can also lead to losses for an end user in other ways.
 For example, by locking into specific IT hardware for a given period, a business may find itself behind its competitors as new technologies emerge.

 A Better Solution

 Once the word was out on IT leasing, it became necessary for value-added resellers and managed services providers to find a new approach: The answer is HaaS.
 Hardware as a Service is more than a leasing rebrand, however.
-Although the financial arrangement behind HaaS is similar to a lease, but there’s one major difference: the VAR or MSP that provides HaaS solutions.
+Although the financial arrangement behind HaaS is similar to a lease, there’s one significant difference: the VAR or MSP that provides HaaS solutions.

 In return for paying monthly HaaS costs, your client has an optimized system as well as the peace of mind that you have their backs if something goes wrong – they don’t need in-house resources to manage or maintain the solution.